 - The Force Unleashed: When Darth Vader attacks the Rebel meeting, Galen Marek shouts, "You agreed to stay away".
 Vader's response?
 "I LIED"

-- This actually happens twice in Golden Sun I, implying that Isaac really should have known better.
+- This actually happens twice, implying that Isaac really should have known better.
 And yet, despite managing to outsmart Isaac & co. twice using Exact Words, Saturos & Menardi get referred to as Dumb Muscle in The Lost Age.

 - In Guild Wars Eye of the North, the vanguard soldier Anton reveals that he provided information to the Charr in exchange for his village's safety (it went exactly the way you'd expect, with the bonus of his being caught and imprisoned for it).
 His quest line involves seeking out and eventually killing the Charr he made the deal with.